xperseguers/t3ext-cloudflare/Documentation/AdministratorManual/Configuration/Index.rst

 	where ``10.0.0.5`` is the IP of your reverse-proxy.
-This is needed in order for this extension to allow the originating IP to be overridden based on the HTTP header ``HTTP_CF_CONNECTING_IP`` that is only allowed if the remote IP matches one of the official CloudFlare's reverse-proxies.
+This is needed in order for this extension to allow the originating IP to be overridden based on the HTTP header ``HTTP_CF_CONNECTING_IP`` that is only allowed if the remote IP matches one of the official Cloudflare's reverse-proxies.

 **Proxy Settings**

-- **API Endpoint:** An alternate API endpoint/proxy for CloudFlare.
+- **API Endpoint:** An alternate API endpoint/proxy for Cloudflare.

-The goal of a proxy for CloudFlare is to solve the problematic of having your client's domains all managed with a single CloudFlare account.
+The goal of a proxy for Cloudflare is to solve the problematic of having your client's domains all managed with a single Cloudflare account.
 This is interesting because it lets you lower the fees of the "Pro" accounts (which are typically useful to secure the connection with a wildcard SSL certificate).
-However, CloudFlare does not provide API credentials on a domain/zone basis but for the whole account which forces you to use "administrator credentials" when configuring this TYPO3 extension.
+However, Cloudflare does not provide API credentials on a domain/zone basis but for the whole account which forces you to use "administrator credentials" when configuring this TYPO3 extension.

-This proxy setting lets you use a proxy for CloudFlare instead of the real endpoint.
-The proxy should provide its own authentication mechanism and then forward the request to the real CloudFlare endpoint using the administrator credentials.
+This proxy setting lets you use a proxy for Cloudflare instead of the real endpoint.
+The proxy should provide its own authentication mechanism and then forward the request to the real Cloudflare endpoint using the administrator credentials.

 .. tip::
 	A sample proxy you may deploy on your own server is part of the extension and may be downloaded from Forge as well